Kampala: Cultural institutions

-Prominent institutions include the Uganda Museum and the Ugandan National Theatre.
+Prominent cultural institutions include the Uganda Museum and the Ugandan National Theatre.

+The city also serves as the seat of the Buganda kingdom in Mengo.

+One of the most notable sites is the Kasubi Tombs, a UNESCO World Heritage Site and the burial grounds of the Buganda kings.

+The Independence Monument, located in the heart of Kampala, is a symbol of Uganda's freedom from colonial rule.

+Shopping and entertainment

+Kampala is also known for its vibrant shopping scene, offering everything from traditional crafts to modern fashion.
+Owino market (also known as St Balikuddembe market) is one of the largest and busiest markets in Uganda, where one can find an array of goods including clothes, shoes, and fresh produce.

+The city is also filled with a number of shopping malls, such as Acacia Mall, Arena Mall, and Village Mall.

+Wandegeya Market is located near Makerere University.
+There is also Nakasero Market, one of Africa's largest and liveliest.

+Kampala's nightlife is another aspect of the city's leisure that cannot be overlooked.
+The city is alive with music and dance, with numerous bars, clubs, and lounges offering entertainment late into the night.
+Kabalagala and Kololo are popular areas for nightlife.

+Cuisine

+For those who prefer dining in a more formal setting, Kampala has numerous restaurants that offer a variety of cuisines.

+Cafe javas is a popular chain that offers a blend of local and international dishes for both a casual meal and a business meeting.

+One dish is called TV Chicken, named because the chicken is roasted in a rotisserie oven with a glass window that customers can watch the chicken through.

+Nsenene vendors (nsenene are grasshoppers) set up shop in May and November, during grasshopper season.

+Gaba Fish Market, located on Lake Victoria, is the biggest fish market in the city.

 Ndere Cultural Centre

 A prominent cultural centre in the Kampala area of Kisasi that aims to promote Ugandan and African cultural expressions through music, dance, and drama.
 The name Ndere is derived from the noun 'endere', which means flute.
 As an instrument found in all cultures, it is chosen as a peaceful symbol of the universality of cultural expressions.
 The Ndere centre is famous for its Ndere troupe, a music and dance troupe that perform several nights every week at the centre showcasing music and dance from all over Uganda as well as Rwanda and Burundi.

-Sports
+Sport

 Kampala is home to the City Oilers, one of East Africa's top basketball club teams.
 It is the only East African team that competes in the FIBA Africa Clubs Champions Cup.
 The Oilers play their home games in the MTN Arena, which is based in Kampala's Lugogo Area.

 The city hosted the IAAF World Cross Country Championships in 2017.